 Mobile monetization has come a long way since Flappy Bird.

 Remember Flappy Bird?
 The super-simple hyper-casual game that asked users to do just one thing: tap the screen.
 If you tapped it just right, Flappy Bird didn’t hit the pipes on top, or the pipes on the bottom of the screen, and you stayed alive.
 Crazy simple, but maddeningly hard.

 (I still regret deleting Flappy Bird, although you can play for free online now.)

 Flappy Bird didn’t have any in-app purchases.
 Instead, it was monetized by a simple banner ad at the top or bottom of the screen.
 Most of the taps on it were probably mistaken clicks, and while it didn’t monetize well, it was so virally successful with so many active users that the solo developer, Dong Nguyen, was earning $50,000 a day at one point.

 There are much better options for generating app ad revenue now, and a multiplicity of ad formats.

-But rewarded ads generate the most engagement — and revenue — especially in gamin
+But rewarded video ads generate the most engagement — and revenue — especially in gaming.

 It seems pretty simple.
 If you want to calculate ad revenue, add up the checks.